-The version I’m sharing today is a pretty classic recipe seasoned with a simple 6-ingredient vinegar based dressing.
-To really boost the nutritional content I used apple cider vinegar and instead of white sugar I went with maple syrup.
-Maple syrup is unrefined and has antioxidants, as well as other vitamins and minerals including a good amount of zinc and manganese.
+The version I’m sharing today is a pretty classic recipe seasoned with a simple six-ingredient vinegar based dressing.
+To really boost the nutritional content I used apple cider vinegar and instead of white sugar I went with maple syrup, one of my favorite natural sweeteners.
+Maple syrup is unrefined and has antioxidants, as well as, other vitamins and minerals including a good amount of zinc and manganese.

 What is Apple Cider Vinegar

-First, let’s start with the basics!
+First, let’s start with the basics, what makes apple cider vinegar different?
 Apple cider vinegar is a vinegar made from fermented apple juice.
 The process starts by adding yeast to crushed apples.

 The yeast ferments the sugars and turns them into alcohol.
 At this point, bacteria is added which further ferments the alcohol and turns it into acetic acid… the main active compound found in most vinegars.

-Acetic acid gives vinegar its pungent smell and flavor and is also responsible for many of ACV’s health benefits.
+Acetic acid gives vinegar its pungent smell and flavor and is also responsible for many of the health benefits.

 green cabbage – feel free to buy pre-shredded cabbage for a time-saving shortcut!
 You can also use a mixture of green and red cabbage for added color!